 What’s the best way to promote yourself as a personal brand identity, better ways to provide the social proof that people want to see these days.
 This would be different to promoting yourself as an employee.

-Do you see yourself increasing or decreasing your participation on LinkedIn during 2015?
+Do you see yourself increasing or decreasing your participation on LinkedIn this year?
 What additional remarks do you have about LinkedIn?

-I can see myself become more active on LinkedIn in 2015.
+I can see myself become more active on LinkedIn.
 Many professionals are now developing a better understanding of how it works, and combined with other social media like Twitter and Slideshare, it offers you great opportunities to reach out and connect with other professionals around the world.
-Just like anything else, you need to invest time in it in order to get a worthwhile return.\
+Just like anything else, you need to invest time in it in order to get a worthwhile return.

 I don’t know if I will increase or not … just don’t see how to be more active there.
 I may take a look at the groups I am in now and only stay in those that give me real results.
 It will continue to be in my top three: LinkedIn, Twitter, and Google+.
 I have noticed that more of my Facebook friends in the amusement industry are joining, so that may result in more activity.

 I see myself moving more into LinkedIn for business and personal profile and away from Facebook.
 Creating a more business-like persona on LinkedIn seems to be easier to achieve.So … there you have it, folks.
 My take-away is that LinkedIn offers plenty of tools for the entrepreneur.

 For an example of a PULSE post, go here: An Entrepreneur’s Heart